Chaotic and Thermal Aspects in the Highly Excited String S-Matrix: Averaging the scattering amplitude

 \subsubsection{The diagonal piece at same level}

 Out of the summation we can separate out the diagonal piece, i.e., the contribution coming from terms where both the in and the out states are described by identical partitions.
-This is given by:

-Once again anticipating a small $\beta$ saddle we carry out the manipulations as in Eq.\eqref{eq:dilog} which gives :
+Following the above methods we find: